 For distributed TOEs all TOE components have to perform self-tests.
 This does not necessarily mean that each TOE component has to carry out the same self-tests: the ST describes the applicability of the selection (i.e. when self-tests are run) and the final assignment (i.e. which self-tests are carried out) to each TOE component.

-If certificates are used by the self-test mechanism (e.g. for verification of signatures for integrity verification), certificates are validated in accordance with FIA_X509_EXT.1/Rev and should be selected in FIA_X509_EXT.2.1.
-Additionally, FPT_TST_EXT.2 must be included in the ST.

 Trusted Update (FPT_TUD_EXT)

 Failure by the Security Administrator to verify that updates to the system can be trusted may lead to compromise of the entire system.
 To establish trust in the source of the updates, the system can provide cryptographic mechanisms and procedures to procure the update, check the update cryptographically through the TOE-provided digital signature mechanism, and install the update on the system.
 While there is no requirement that this process be completely automated, guidance documentation will detail any procedures that must be performed manually, as well as the manner in which the Administrator ensures that the signature on the update is valid.